IrvingAxelB/irvingchat/README.md

 ### Chat with Irving

-This will be a simple chat box client made with angular and supported by firebase
+Simple chat box using angular.js and firebase.